 In April the VA identified 60,942 other denied benefit claims to review for retroactive benefits for Agent Orange exposure.
 The claims were filed by so-called Blue Water Navy Vietnam veterans, service members who were stationed on ships in deep waters off the coast of Vietnam during the war.

-Based on the court's decision, the VA has until March 5, 2021, to reevaluate previous claims that were denied on the basis that the veterans did not set foot on land in Vietnam or serve in its inland waterways.
+The move came after a California District Court decided in November 2020 that the VA must reevaluate previous claims that were denied on the basis that the veteran did not set foot on land in Vietnam or serve in its inland waterways.

-NVLSP executive director Bart Stichman said that the compensation amount will be based on the veteran's disability rating.
+Stichman said that the compensation amount a veteran may receive is based on his or her disability rating.
 The amount of money that would go to a surviving spouse is determined by a separate statute.

 Legal fight over Blue Water benefits spans decades